Degeneration of Kaehler structures and half-form quantization of toric varieties: Half-form corrected K ahler quantization

 \end{remark}

-\begin{remark} It could of course be the case that $[\omega/2\pi]=c_{1}(X)/2,$ in which case $L$ is just isomorphic to the structure sheaf of $X$.
-In this case, there is only one integral point inside the polytope $P_{X}$ corresponding to the constant function $\mathbf{1}$.
-In Section \ref{sec:families} we study degenerations of the complex structure, and even in this case we have convergence of this section to a Dirac delta distribution supported on the (shifted) Bohr--Sommerfeld fiber above that integral point. \end{remark}
+\begin{remark} One can consider the case $[\omega/2\pi]=c_{1}(X)/2,$ where $L= {\mathcal O}_X$ is just the structure sheaf of $X$ (which is, of course, not ample).
+In this case, there is only one integral point inside the polytope $P_{X}$ corresponding to the constant function ${1}\in H^0({\mathcal O}_X)$.
+As we will see in Section \ref{sec:families}, when we study degenerations of the complex structure, also in this case we have convergence to a Dirac delta distribution supported on the (shifted) Bohr--Sommerfeld fiber above that integral point. \end{remark}